contardog/contardog.github.io/contact.md

 subtitle: Contact
 ---

-You can email me at: gcontardo at flatironinstitute dot org.
+You can email me at: gabriella dot contardo at sissa dot it.